 He has a record of hostility to civil rights and voting rights and has faced allegations of repeatedly making racially offensive statements.

 In 1981, after being appointed U.S. Attorney by then-President Ronald Reagan, Sessions attracted national attention by prosecuting three civil rights workers

 for voter fraud.
 The case was widely viewed as baseless and a malicious prosecution aimed at suppressing the black vote.
 Sessions is on record calling the Voting Rights Act “a piece of intrusive legislation.”

 (The Voting Rights Act is the key federal law that has enabled African Americans throughout the South to have access to the ballot.)

 Allegations that Sessions made racially offensive remarks doomed his 1986 appointment by Reagan to the federal district court.
 During the confirmation hearings, a black federal prosecutor alleged that Sessions had referred to the NAACP

 as “Communist-inspired” and “un-American.”
 He also testified that Sessions had called

 him “boy” and allegedly said the Klu Klux Klan was “ok, until he learned they smoked pot.”
 Sessions became only the second nominee to have his nomination killed by the Senate Judiciary Committee—a Republican-led committee—in 48 years.

-The Senate Judiciary Committee—of which Sen. Sessions is the ranking Republican—will handle the Attorney General nomination, deciding when to hold hearings and when to move the nomination to a floor vote.
+The Senate Judiciary Committee—of which Sen. Sessions was the ranking Republican—handled the Attorney General nomination, deciding when to hold hearings and when to move the nomination to a floor vote.
 The Attorney General is confirmed by a simple majority of the full Senate.
 (The vote cannot be filibustered due to a change in rules by Democrats in 2013 that Republicans are expected to adopt in January.)
-Republicans currently hold 51 seats.
-However, there is no guarantee that all will vote for Sen. Sessions, particularly if they hear enough opposition from constituents.